lammas/byline-interleave/README.md

 Interleaved line-by-line streaming from multiple streams

 It currently assumes that all input streams provide equal number of lines.
+The order of the lines in the consuming end is not guaranteed to be the same as the order of the input files.

 ## Install